ViktoriyaKo/ViktoriyaKo/README.md

 _Dec 2022 - Dec 2023_

 The project involves the comprehensive development of a public alert system that includes both voice and digital notify cations.
-The development process encompasses a wide range of tasks to ensure the system is robust, reliable, and user-friendly..
+The development process encompasses a wide range of tasks to ensure the system is robust, reliable, and user-friendly.

 ## 📚 Education